knpraveen/VideoGameSales/README.md

 Mercyhurst University

-As requirement to complete
-DATA 550 Data Visualization
-as part of Master of Science in Data Science
+As requirement to complete the course DATA 550 Data Visualization as part of Master of Science in Data Science.
+All the codes are available freely online and can be reproduced any of my codes without any citation.

 ## Project Explaination

-In this p[roject we follow below steps
+In this project we follow below steps

 1. We install all the required library in Anaconda
 2. Import the vgsales csv file